Coronavirus (COVID-19) Preparedness Information Learn More

 Follow-up: What happens next?

 Your medical provider will call you soon after your screening to explain your results and discuss any additional necessary medical care.
 If the CT scan were to detect any potentially cancerous nodules, another screening may be needed after a few months to monitor your lungs’ conditions.
 Regardless of your results, annual screenings are recommended, as yearly low-dose CT scans have been shown to decrease mortality in patients who had increased risk due to smoking.

 Is Screening Covered By My Insurance?

-As a high risk patient, you may be eligible for complete Medicare coverage.
 Medicare now covers the cost of low-dose CT screening for high risk patients.
-Many private insurers provide coverage as well.
-Haywood also offers LDCT scans at a reduced Self Pay cost of $200.
+Many private health insurers provide coverage as well.
+Your physician will give you more specific details about eligibility and costs during your consultation.
+If you do not meet Medicare criteria or have private health coverage, Haywood Regional offers LDCT scans at a reduced Self Pay cost of $200.

 A LDCT screening can detect lung cancer in its earliest stages, but it cannot prevent or cure disease.
 The only way to stop cancer before it starts is to stop smoking.
 If you think you may be ready to quit, talk to your primary care provider for guidance and helpful tips.

 What are the benefits of low-dose lung screening?